 Medicare Part B Deductible

 Medicare Part B covers a range of medical services (both preventative and diagnostic).
 However, before your coverage kicks in, you must satisfy your Medicare Part B deductible.
-In 2017, the Medicare Part B deductible is $183 per year.
-Beneficiaries with Medigap Plan G have to pay this cost out of pocket, but in exchange, Medigap Plan G premium rates are almost always lower than the more comprehensive Medigap Plan F.
+In 2021, the Medicare Part B deductible is $203 per year.

 As a result of Section 401 of the Medicare Access and CHIP Reauthorization Act (MACRA), supplement plans that cover the Medicare Part B deductible will be phased out Jan.
 1, 2020.
-People who already have these types of policies will be exempt, but if you become eligible for Medicare following the 2020 change, Medigap Plan C and Medigap Plan F will no longer be options.
+The two Medigap plans affected by this are Plan F and Plan C.

 To find out more about Medicare Supplement Insurance plan benefits, speak with a licensed agent.
-We'll help you assess your personal health needs and budget, and determine whether Medicare Supplement Insurance Plan G is the best Medigap plan for you.
+We'll help you assess your personal health needs and budget, and determine whether Medicare Supplement Insurance Plan G is the right Medigap plan for you.